Best RV Mattresses - Short Queen & Other Sizes

 Overall Thoughts:

-The GhostBed RV mattress is a solid value for travelers containing latex and memory foam that encourage deep, luxurious sleep every night.
-Its Dunlop latex layer adds some bounce and helps keep your bed cool, while its gel-infused foam provides contouring support.
-The result is an RV mattress that offers exceptional pressure relief for campers who experience painful pressure buildup during the night.
+The GhostBed RV mattress is a solid value for travelers who love the feel of both latex and memory foam known to encourage deep, luxurious sleep.
+A few things that topped my experience while testing this mattress include the Dunlop latex layer which added and the gel-infused foam provided contouring support.
+Both enhanced cooling while I slept.
+The RV mattress offered exceptional pressure relief, hence a great choice for campers who experience painful pressure buildup during the night.
 It uses top-shelf materials and comes at a competitive price point.
-However, if edge support is a deal-breaker for you, then you may want to consider purchasing the GhostBed RV Hybrid model.
+However, if edge support is a deal-breaker for you, then you may want to consider purchasing the GhostBed RV Hybrid instead.

 Materials and Construction